Field Guide

 Mistake 2: You hide the collision

 If you hide the risk, your team pays it later.
-Name it early.
+Name the collision week early, even if the hours are still a rough estimate.

 Mistake 3: You offer only one path

-When you say "I don't think we can do that," your boss hears "You are not a team player."
+When you say "I don't think we can do that," your boss hears "You're not a team player."

-When you say "We can do it three ways," your boss hears "You have a plan."
+When you say "We can do it three ways," your boss hears "You've got a plan."

-Key Insight: You are not saying no. You are making them own the tradeoff.
+Key Insight: You're not saying no. You're making them own the tradeoff.

 Frequently Asked Questions